naninovel/docs/docs/guide/integration-options.md

 ## Disable Title Menu

 A built-in title menu implementation will be automatically shown when the engine is initialized, while you'll most likely have your own title menu.
-You can either modify or completely replace the built-in title menu using [UI customization feature](/guide/user-interface#ui-customization) or just disable it by turning off `Show Title UI` toggle in the engine configuration menu.
+You can either modify, replace ore completely remove the built-in title menu using [UI customization feature](/guide/user-interface#ui-customization).
+The menu goes under `Title UI` in the UI resources list.

 ## Engine Objects Layer
 You can make the engine assign a specific [layer](https://docs.unity3d.com/Manual/Layers.html) for all the objects (except UI-related) it creates via configuration menu.